auth0/docs/articles/tokens/refresh-token/current/index.md

 ---
 # Refresh Token

-A **Refresh Token** is a special kind of token that contains the information required to obtain a new [access token](/tokens/access-token) or [ID token](/tokens/id-token).
+A **Refresh Token** is a special kind of token that contains the information required to obtain a new [Access Token](/tokens/access-token) or [ID Token](/tokens/id-token).

-Usually, a user will need a new access token only after the previous one expires, or when gaining access to a new resource for the first time.
+Usually, a user will need a new Access Token only after the previous one expires, or when gaining access to a new resource for the first time.

 Refresh tokens are subject to strict storage requirements to ensure that they are not leaked.
 Also, [Refresh tokens can be revoked](#revoke-a-refresh-token) by the Authorization Server.